Social Media Ads is a tool for dedicated paid social specialists working with ads on Facebook, Instagram, FB Messenger, and FB Audience Network.

 Why Should You Use This Tool?

-The friendly interface and the convenient notifications of the Social Media Ads tool will help you save time and money by running and managing Facebook and Instagram ad campaigns from one place. without struggling with complicated settings, keeping up to date with their efficiency, and taking timely action on the poorly performing elements.
+The friendly interface and the Social Media Ads tool’s convenient notifications will help you save time and money by running and managing Facebook and Instagram ad campaigns from one place.
+Without struggling with complicated settings, keeping up to date with their efficiency, and taking timely action on the poorly performing elements

 Setting Up a Campaign

-To create a new campaign click the “Create” button and adjust the settings of your campaign.
-By default the name of the campaign/ad set/ad will be generated automatically, however, you can edit these to your liking.
+To create a new campaign, click the “Create” button and adjust your campaign’s settings.
+By default, the name of the campaign/ad set/ad will be generated automatically; however, you can edit these to your liking.

 - Objective: reach, traffic, or conversions.